Saturday, March 03, 2018

 Dune race onto the Falcon!!

 I thought it was time to introduce more 32-bit games to AtariCrypt, especially as AtariMania's Marko Latvanen has promised to give me his Falcon - Muahahahaha!! (he's since denied that conversation!).
-Anyhow, I'm happy with Hatari as it appears to emulate that powerful bird pretty well (even on my old Mac).
-So, what better than to begin with Dune's Racer 2 which was released at Silly Venture 2014 for the stock 16MHz Falcon and just 4MB RAM in 320x240 true colour.
+I'm happy with Hatari as it appears to emulate the bird well (even on my old Mac).
+Let's kick this off with Dune's Racer 2, which was released at Silly Venture 2014 for the stock 16MHz Falcon (4MB RAM / 320x240 true colour).

-For me, a driving game needs to be an interesting road trip with thrills and excitement to keep me coming back.
-Yes, my fingers are crossed...
-Anyhow, Racer provides its motor fun with three types of gameplay: championship, challenge, and the good old arcade mode.
-Each can be played using three levels of difficulty from the beginner to an ace driver.
+A driving game needs to be an interesting road trip with fast thrills to keep me coming back.
+We don't want boring.
+Well, Racer provides its motor fun with three types of gameplay: championship, challenge, and the good old arcade mode.
+Each can be played using three levels of difficulty, from beginner to an ace driver.

 Wanna see a couple of colourful and (Mmm) absolutely gorgeous Falcon screenshots...